BaiGeiQiShi/Mop/README.md

 # Mop
-Mop is a multi-granularity, multi-objective program debloating technique.
+Mop is a multi-granularity, optimization-based program debloating technique.
 Mop supports an objective function that quantifies three objectives: size reduction, attack surface reduction, and generality.
 It leverages a Markov Chain Monte Carlo (MCMC) sampling algorithm to search for a debloated program with the highest objective function value.

 ### Note:
 Mop starts debloating from the source file with all the code unexercised by the oracle inputs eliminated.